MLConvexAI/Arabic-LLM-on-GCP/README.md

-# Dockerize the Huggingface LLM model with Streamlit and run it on GCP
+# Dockerize any Huggingface LLM model and run it on GCP

 In this repository, we show the process and files of how to run the open source Arabic Jais-13b-Chat in a container on GCP.
 The user interface that works in the second container is built with Streamlit.